-The sound is picked up by the microphone and interpreted by sound processor.
+The sound is picked up by the microphone and interpreted by the sound processor.
 The interpreted sound is delivered through transmitter coil to the implanted receiver.
-The implanted receiver sends the electrical signals through the electrodes placed in cochlea.
-These electrical signals are then send to the brain which interprets as sound.
+The implanted receiver sends the electrical signals through the electrodes placed in the cochlea.
+These electrical signals are then sent to the brain which interprets as sound.

 The External Components –